-Visiting traditional banks with physical branches can be time-consuming and inconvenient for many users.
+Visiting traditional banks with physical branches can take time and effort for many users.
 Fortunately, that’s not your only option anymore.
 The top online banks in the U.S. work just like brick-and-mortar banks, except you have an online bank account that lets you make transactions through a mobile app from the comfort of your couch.

-Whether you want to check your account balance on the go or make wire transfers from your home, here are the top online banks in the U.S. and the best perks account holders can get.
-We’ll also introduce you to two popular banking alternatives.
+Whether you want to check your account balance on the go or make wire transfers from your home, here is Remitly’s guide to the top online banks in the U.S. and the best perks account holders can get.
+We’ll also introduce you to one popular banking alternative.

 5 of the top online banks

 If you want to manage your finances without visiting a branch location, an account with an online bank might be right for you.
-With an online bank, you can usually choose from an array of financial products—from savings and checking accounts to certificates of deposits—with competitive interest rates, or annual percentage yields (APYs).
+With an online bank, you can usually choose from an array of financial products — from checking and savings to certificates of deposits (CDs) — with competitive interest rates or annual percentage yields (APYs).

 Here are five online banks you might want to consider.